 7. Notwithstanding paragraph 2, the technical design of power-generating modules shall not limit in time the power generating modules operation in synchronous compensation mode .
 Synchronous compensation operation of full-converter variable speed machines is performed by the converters.
 Relevant system operators shall specify appropriate technical requirements applicable to these modules operating in synchronous compensation mode.

+8. Requirements for Synchronous compensator and eventually associated Flywheels shall be defined by TSOs and RSOs, in coordination with manufacturers.
+The requirements shall be as much as reasonable harmonized within Member States and applicable technical standard shall be taken in consideration.
+A draft proposal for the requirements shall be presented by TSOs within 18 months and finalized within 6 months later.

 Article 7